CommitHub/CommitHub-Blog/src/pages/blogs/04-15-2020-getting-started-with-pihole/index.md

 ## Set a static IP

-This set is a bit more involved that any of the other ones and must be set properly for Pi-hole to work.
+This set is a bit more involved than any of the other ones and must be set properly for Pi-hole to work.
-I didn't do this step properly the first time and my Pi shutdown because it was disconnected from the outlet.
+I didn't do this step properly the first time and my Pi shut down because it was disconnected from the outlet.
 When it rebooted the IP changed and the router couldn't find the associated IP.
 The internet was down for a bit until I figured out that the DNS IP on the router was wrong.
 Let's get started with this.

-First we need to make sure the DHCPCD client is running.
+First, we need to make sure the DHCPCD client is running.
 Type the following:

 ```